Non R-covered Anosov flows in hyperbolic 3-manifolds are quasigeodesic: Translates with no transverse intersections

-\begin{lemma} Let $L$ be a wall with associated bi-infinite block $\C$.
-Suppose that $\C$ has a basic block $R$ which is either a stable adjancent block or an unstable adjacent block, which consists entirely of lozenges, and more than one lozenge.
+\begin{lemma} Let $W$ be a wall with associated bi-infinite block $\C$.
+Suppose that $\C$ has a basic block $R$ which is either a stable adjancent block or an unstable adjacent block, which has more than one lozenge.
 Hence the corners of $R$ are periodic.
 It follows that all corners of $\C$ are periodic. \end{lemma}

+\begin{proof} If the block has more than one lozenge, then by the description of basic blocks, it follows that this basic block only has lozenges.